Practical and Stylish: Cold Weather Wear For Pets

 The great news: there are plenty of options that deliver both practicality and fashion.
 So, you can find winter gear for your pet that will serve them just as well for a cold walk outside as it does for holiday get-togethers.
 Here are some clothing categories to consider for your pet so that they can enjoy a fun, fashionable, and warm wintertime.

 Who doesn’t love a pet in a classic winter sweater?
-Choose from thick cable-knit to lighter-weight cotton; solid-coloured to patterned; embellished to simple.
+Choose from thick cable-knit to lighter-weight cotton; solid-colored to patterned; embellished to simple.
 Depending on your pet’s need for warmth, and their personality, there’s a stylish and functional option that will suit their needs and have them rocking the cat – or dog - walk!
 When choosing a sweater, keep your pet’s skin sensitivities in mind, and choose an appropriate fabric.
 Just like for some humans, wool can be itchy for pets!

 Coats & Jackets

-Coats are a great way to keep your pet warm this winter while they are strutting their stuff around the neighbourhood.
+Coats are a great way to keep your pet warm this winter while they are strutting their stuff around the neighborhood.
 For some short-haired breeds – like a greyhound – a winter coat is a necessity.
 For others, a coat is a great way to keep them drier and cleaner in those slushy winter months.
 Visit your local pet store for a variety of options, from heavier to lighter weight.
 Also consider ones with a reflective stripe to keep your pet safe on darker evening walks.

 Salt can save us humans from slipping on icy sidewalks, but it can be really damaging to our pet’s paws.
 If your pet will tolerate them, booties can be a great way to prevent frostbite and damage to their paw pads.
 Note: If your pet won’t wear booties, there are balms you can apply directly to their paw pads.